The Perfect 3 Days in Athens Itinerary

 Roman Forum of Athens

 Only a 5-minute walk from the Ancient Agora you will find another important landmark and the next item on your 3 day Athens itinerary, the Roman Forum of Athens.
+Built between 19 and 11 BC, the Roman Forum of Athens was the center of public life during the Roman period.

 It was commissioned by Augustus, the first emperor of Rome, and it was used for a variety of purposes, including political meetings, public speeches, and judicial proceedings.
 It was also a popular spot for shops and businesses.